kallisto-finance/kallisto-docs/README.md

 moving liquidity into the optimal pool, the vault is designed to achieve the best return across all Curve pools while keeping liquidity risk low.

-To chases the APY on Curve, Kallisto uses a scheduler called Paloma.
+To chase the APY on Curve, Kallisto uses a scheduler called Paloma.
 Paloma is a job scheduler built using the Cosmos SDK, that can scheduling transactions that control contracts on any other chain.
 This allows Paloma to become responsble for systematic trade and liquidity execution on any decentralized exchange.
 To start, scheduling for Kallisto will be ran off-chain; similar to the liquidation vaults in Kallisto  v1, a cron job will execute smart contract functions and run a stragety script written in Python.
 Eventually, the strategy and scheduling will be ran on Paloma.

+For now the off-chain scheduler runs multiple times daily and executes the strategy scripts for data feed and monitoring.
+At each update, the scripts query from the vault's smart contracts to check the balance and the status of the current pool.
+To see if it is worth going into a new pool, the scripts analyze the size of the vault and the time it has spent in the current pool.
+If conditions for pool update are met, the strategy scripts query Curve Finance's API endpoints to receive real time pool statistics and dettermine which pool is the best one to join.
+Then it triggers an event and executes smart contract functions to move the vault's liquidity to the new pool.
+The gas fee and transaction cost is shared by all the users.

 ## Contributing to Documentation